 Parenting is hard.
-Chick-fil-A-ing is not.
+Ordering at Chick-fil-A is not.
 Here’s your essential guide.

 When you become a parent, there are countless things you have to learn: How to feed a baby.
 How to survive without sleep.
 How to have a social life centered around a tiny human.
 These are just the things you expect.